-- Click on Start > Click on Settings menu (gear icon).
+- Click on Start > Click on the Settings menu (gear icon).

-- Select Update & Security > Click on Check for updates under the Windows Update section.
+- Select Update & Security > Click Check for updates under the Windows Update section.

-- If there is a new update available, you should download and install it.
+- If a new update is available, you should download and install it.